sernajoto/ignite_elixir/apps/reports_generator/README.md

 **Chapter I - Module 2**

-Working with files and tasks
+Working with files and tasks.